NACLab/ngc-learn/docs/tutorials/neurocog/simple_leaky_integrator.md

 Now that we understand the key compartments and constants inherent to an `sLIF` node, we can start simulating one.-->
-Given our single-cell dynamical system above, let us write some code to use our `sLIF` node and visualize its spiking pattern of our LIF node by feeding into it a step current, where the electrical current `j` starts at $0$ then switches to $0.3$ at $t = 10$ (ms).
+Given our single-cell dynamical system above, let us write some code to use our `sLIF` node and visualize its spiking pattern by feeding into it a step current, where the electrical current `j` starts at $0$ then switches to $0.3$ at $t = 10$ (ms).
 Specifically, we can plot the input current, the neuron's voltage `v`, and its output spikes as follows: